scala-phase/scalathon/2012/index.md

 # Registration

-Registration is $50 and covers all three days.
+Registration is $50 and covers Saturday and Sunday.
 Space is limited to 150 attendees.
 Please register on the [Scalathon 2012 Meetup page][].

+Friday's event will have a separate registration fee.

 # Keep Up to Date